Terracoding/terracoding.github.com/source/blog/sprinter-for-ios.md

 In the mean time, you can check out the [product page](http://terracoding.com/sprintly/index.html) that contains a few pre-release screenshots.

-If you have any further questions regarding the app, or would like to share your thoughts on the release, feel free to email us at [sales@terracoding.com](mailto:sales@terracoding.com).
+If you have any further questions regarding the app, or would like to share your thoughts on the release, feel free to [email us](/contact/).